Fabo011/aws-solution-architect-helper/03_Databases/databases.md

 - Digital Marketing Analytics.
 - Timestream can automatically manage data retention policies, making it easy to manage and control the lifecycle of your time-series data.

+## Solution Architect Summary 😍

+- <b>Aurora: </b>Use Aurora for high-performance relational database needs with built-in replication, automatic failover, and compatibility with MySQL or PostgreSQL, ideal for applications requiring scalability and availability.

+- <b>DynamoDB: </b>Use DynamoDB for managed NoSQL database needs, especially for high-speed, low-latency access to data with automatic scalability, making it suitable for dynamic and rapidly growing applications.
+Use it for multi regional architecture.

+- <b>DocumentDB: </b>Use DocumentDB for MongoDB-compatible document database needs, offering scalability and security for applications with complex data models and rich querying.

+- <b>RDS: </b>Use RDS for managed relational databases (MySQL, PostgreSQL, SQL Server, Oracle, etc.) when you need familiar database engines with automated backups, scaling, and patch management.

+- <b>S3: </b>Use S3 for scalable and durable object storage, perfect for storing and retrieving large amounts of unstructured data like images, videos, backups, and static assets.

+- <b>ElastiCache Redis: </b>Use ElastiCache with Redis for in-memory data caching and real-time use cases like caching frequently accessed data or session management, improving application performance.

+- <b>ElastiCache Memchached: </b>Use ElastiCache with Memcached for simple, fast, in-memory caching to offload databases and reduce database load in applications with simple caching needs.

+- <b>Quantum Ledger Database: </b>Use Quantum Ledger Database (QLDB) when you need history of all changes to your data, ensuring trust and data integrity.

+- <b>Timestream: </b>Use Timestream for time-series data storage and analysis, suitable for applications that need to ingest, store, and analyze large volumes of time-stamped data, such as IoT and monitoring.